Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 In Solidity this could look like the code below.

 Note that the assumptions and requirements can originate from knowledge about the system in which the function is used, while the function itself doesn't have this knowledge explicitly.
+The the function might be fine when using in the system, but not when using as a self-containing function.

 ```Solidity
 function specialAdd(int256 a, int256 b) returns (int256 c) {